brilliantimagery/CR2_Preprocessor/README.md

 ## Run the App

-From the top level within the project, start the virtual environment.
+From the top level of the project, activate the virtual environment.

 ```
 $ pipenv shell